 *If I know I’m going out for casual drinks or to a friend’s, I don’t want to ‘waste’ a hair wash if I know I’m running the following morning.
 I don’t want to wash my hair more than 2-3 times a week because it’s bad for it, plus it’s too much effort.
 If I can get away with only the front being clean, then I will.
 It isn’t like the back is a grease ball, smelly or gross – I just want to refresh the front and do what I can with the back.
 I tend to wash my hair after a big workout when it’s gross.
 If my hair needs a wash on a Friday, I’ll use dry shampoo because I know I’m going for a run on Saturday and will wash it properly then.
 There’s no way I’m washing it twice in two days.
 This all makes sense in my head.
 I hope this has helped.

-Thank you for reading my blog!
+Thank you for reading my article.
 I wrote it in February 2024 and last updated it in February 2024.
 It's tagged with the category Couch to 5k Fitness if you'd like to read more.

 AD: #ad Some of my blogs include affiliate links where I get paid when you click through and buy.
 This doesn't increase the cost you pay.
 My blogs are my point of view and experience.
 I don't promote anything I don't like or believe in.